rhuan080/sampleejbremote/sampleejbservice/README.md

 ## BUILDING PROJECT

-To build project go to `$HOME_PROJECT` and execute this Maven command:
+To build project go to `$HOME_SAMPLEEJBSERVICE` and execute this Maven command:

     mvn clean package -DskipTests